nadiasvertex/eon/doc/howto/storage_impl_3.rst

     presentToIndex :: VU.Vector Bool -> VU.Vector Int
     presentToIndex present  =
-        convert_truth 0 0 VU.empty
+        VU.map mapper truth_indexes
       where
-        convert_truth offset index output
-          | offset < VU.length present =
-              if   present ! offset
-              then convert_truth (offset+1) (index+1) (VU.snoc output index)
-              else convert_truth (offset+1)  index    (VU.snoc output  (-1))

-          | otherwise = output
+        accum acc el         = if el then acc+1 else acc mapper (present, ix) = if present then ix else -1 truth_indexes        = VU.zip present indexes
+        indexes              = VU.prescanl accum 0 present

 This function is designed to generate a lookup vector for existing row data.
-It is fairly simple:
+It is fairly simple and uses some vector-specific functions that should be very
+efficient:

  #.
-For each element of the present vector, generate a lookup index for the
-    columns vector.
+(Line 8) Run an accumulator (Line 5) over the present vector that increases
+    only when the presence element is True.
  #.
-If the present element is "True", then write the current index into the
+(Line 5) If the present element is "True", then bump the accumulator,
-    vector, increment the index, and process the next element.
+    otherwise return the current value.
  #.
-If the present element is "False", write a -1 into the vector, and go to
-    the next element.

-This particular implementation is not entirely satisfying, but the existing vector traversal mechanisms do not lend themselves to carrying the index state to succeeding elements.
-An attempt was made to utilize the state monad here, but the results seemed even less readable.
+(Line 7) Zip the indexes we just generated together with the present vector.
+ #.
+(Line 3) Map the vector we made in the previous step to a new vector where
+    every (False, _) tuple is replaced by -1, and every (True, ix) is replaced with ix.

 As a simple example, if we had the following present vector:

    [False, True]

+we would generate the following intermediate structure:

+   [(False, 0), (True, 0)]

-we would end up with this lookup vector:
+and end up with this lookup vector:

    [   -1,    0]